space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

 - define views. sets of screen elements can choose from / modify
 - must be declared in exactly 1 NgModule `declarations: in modulefile`
 - use services. (specific functionality not directly related to views)
+- Angular creates, updates, and destroys components as the user moves through the application.
 - includes
     -  An HTML template that declares what renders on the page
     - A Typescript class that defines behavior